-On today’s date in 1961, the Government of Canada presented a cheque for $260,000, collected by Canadian children, to UNICEF, the United Nations Children’s Fund.
+On today’s date in 1961, the Government of Canada presented a cheque for $260,000 – all collected by Canadian children – to the United Nations Children’s Fund (UNICEF).

-In 1979, the Royal Canadian Mint struck a $100 22-karat gold Proof coin to commemorate the International Year of the Child, proclaimed by UNESCO, the United Nations Educational, Scientific and Cultural Organization.
+In 1979, the Royal Canadian Mint struck a $100 22-karat gold Proof coin to commemorate the International Year of the Child, which was proclaimed by the United Nations Educational, Scientific and Cultural Organization (UNESCO).
 Designed by Carola Tietz, the coin’s design features six children playing and holding hands in a winding line.
-To the right are the words “1979 / Canada” and a symbol of the world, with the face value $100 appearing to the left.
-The coin had a mintage of 250,000.
+To the right is “1979 / Canada” and a symbol of the world with the face value $100 appearing to the left.
+The coin had a mintage of 250,000 pieces.

-UNICEF claims to have more children’s lives than any other humanitarian organization.
+UNICEF claims to have helped more children’s lives than any other humanitarian organization.

 “We work tirelessly to help children and their families, doing whatever it takes to ensure children survive.
 We provide children with healthcare and immunization, clean water, nutrition and food security, education, emergency relief, and more,” notes the UNICEF Canada website.

 UNICEF Canada is a Canadian non-governmental charity organization established more than 50 years ago and supported entirely by voluntary donations.
 It is one of 36 national committees around the world that help generate revenue, public support and awareness for UNICEF’s work as advocates for the protection and realization of children’s rights.
 The organization helps all children, regardless of race, religion or politics.